nisanthchunduru/shyftplan-ruby/README.md

 evaluations = shyftplan.each_page("/evaluations")
 ```

-Doing the above may take a while.
-If you'd like to perform any action after each page retrieval, provide a block
+If you've many evaluations in your Shyftplan account, retrieving all pages can take a while.
+If you'd like to perform an action after each page retrieval, you can provide a block

 ```ruby
 shyftplan.each_page("/evaluations") do |page|